y-young/python-lint-annotate/README.md

       use-mypy: false
       use-vulture: true
       extra-pylint-options: "--output-format="colorized"
-      conda-python-version: "3.7"
+      python-version: "3.7"
 ```

 ## Details

-Uses conda environment with user selected python version.
-Only python `3.6` - `3.9`
+Uses `actions/setup-python@v2`.
+Only python `3.6` - `3.10` version are tested since
-version are tested since they are by far most common now.
-Other python `3.x` versions
+they are by far most common now.
+Other python `3.x` versions should also work.
-should also work.
 Any python `2.x` versions are unsupported!

 The lintner versions are: